Chris Greenacre: Coaching career

 On 17 November 2021, Greenacre was confirmed as the head coach of the Wellington Phoenix FC Reserves.
 In his first season in charge, he guided the team to a third placed finish.

 Greenacre was appointed as an assistant coach to Darren Bazley's All Whites staff for the September 2023, Olympic Qualifiers in Auckland.
 New Zealand qualified in an unbeaten campaign and headed to Paris for the 2024, Olympic Games.They beat Fiji in the final.

 Greenacre was appointed as the head coach of New Zealand's Men's U20 team in January 2024.
 He was placed in charge for the upcoming 2025 World Cup Qualifying campaign in Samoa.
 New Zealand became the champions of OFC where they beat New Caledonia in the final, 0-3.
 New Zealand qualified for the final by beating Fiji, 1-0 after a Ryan Watson goal secured qualification.
 Greenacre will lead the team for the 2025 U20 Men's World Cup in Chile.

+Following the resignation of Giancarlo Italiano after a 5–0 loss to Auckland FC, it was announced that Greenacre would take charge on an interim basis until the end of the 2025–26 season.
+This would be his fourth stint as interim manager of the team.

+Greenacre began his fourth interim tenure with a 1–0 defeat to Sydney FC at Hnry Stadium.
+He then oversaw three consecutive victories, including a 1–0 win over Melbourne Victory at AAMI Park, Wellington Phoenix's first win in Melbourne since 2017, keeping Wellington's slim finals hopes alive.
+Though those hopes were effectively ended the following week by a 2–0 defeat to Melbourne City.
+Greenacre's final match as interim head coach came in a 4–0 loss to Macarthur FC in the Phoenix's final game of the season.

+On 28 April, Greenacre was appointed Wellington Phoenix head coach on a permanent basis, becoming the club's seventh head coach in the A-League.
+He was appointed on a one-year deal for the 2026–27 A-League Men season, with the club holding an option for a further year.